“Connectivity came first—but now it’s time to assess your security gaps.”

 Office internet bandwidth

 If staff are using video conferencing, this is likely to consume between 2 and 4 Mbps per user.
-This may have worked when staff were at home, since the average UK home internet download speed is 22 Mbps.
+This may have worked when staff were at home, since Ofcom reports that the average UK home internet download speed is 64 Mbps.
 However, offices often have 100 Mbps connections or less, so if an office is half populated and they are still using video conferencing, office Internet connections can become quickly saturated.
 Now these changes are required as more long term strategies, change and risk management processes that might have been undermined need to be considered.

 Unapproved file sharing applications